-Blockchain may be better known for cryptocurrencies and NFT, but the fashion industry leverages it to build transparency.
+Blockchain may be better known for cryptocurrencies and NFTs, but the fashion industry leverages it to build transparency.

 There is increasing pressure from consumers for clothing brands to be transparent about their production process — including all areas of the supply chain and after a finished product is in their hands.